 Knowing Your Budget

-This is an important step which shapes the trajectory of your project.
+This is an important step that shapes the trajectory of your project.

-Now that you have a better idea on how to prepare for your premium box, let’s get to the fun part!
+Now that you have a better idea of how to prepare for your premium box let’s get to the fun part!

 Types of Styles

 When it comes to packaging styles, there are several options you can choose from: